gregr/ina/nscheme/README.md

 for procedures, return points, and first-class control contexts.

 For instance, an illustration of symmetry between calling and returning:
-- `(call-with-values values-thunk callee)` would compose the current continuation with the `callee` procedure before calling `values-thunk`.
-When `values-thunk` returns normally, the behavior is exactly like calling `callee` with the return values as arguments.
+- `(apply/values values-producer callee)` would compose the current continuation with the `callee` procedure before evaluating `values-producer`.
+When `values-producer` returns normally, the behavior is exactly like calling `callee` with the return values as arguments.

 code object layout:
 ```